JAlcocerT/JAlcocerT/content/blog/tinker-android-Pixel8Pro.md

 I like that it charges slow during the night, according to your alarm time.

+4. Its possible not only to connect the Pixel to HDMI, but also to control it with a keyboard *like the k400+*

 ### Fav Apps for the Pixel

 > Hello from the future!